Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/00-introduction-meta.md

 - Genomics looks at the whole genome content of an organism
 - Metagenomes contain multiple organisms within one sample unlike genomic samples.
 - In metagenomes the organisms present are not usually present in the same abundance - except for mock communities.
 - We can identify the organisms present in a sample using either amplicon sequencing or whole metagenome sequencing.
-Amplicon sequencing is cheaper and quicker, however it also limits the amount of downstream analysis that can be done with the data.
+Amplicon sequencing is cheaper and quicker, but it also limits the amount of downstream analysis that can be done with the data.
-- Metagenomes can diff in their levels of complexity and this is determined by how many organisms are in the metagenome.
+- Metagenomes can differ in their levels of complexity and this is determined by how many organisms are in the metagenome.
 - Difference platforms allow us to perform different analyses.
 The suitability depends on the question you are asking.

 ---
 ## What is the difference between Genomics and Metagenomics?

-In genomics, we sequence and analyse the genome of a a single species.
+In **genomics**, we sequence and analyse the genome of a a single species.
 We often have a known reference genome to which we can align all our reads.

-In metagenomics we sequence samples composed of many genomes.
+In **metagenomics** we sequence samples composed of many genomes.
 These might be environmental samples from soil or anaerobic digestors for example, or samples from the skin or digestive tracts of animals.
 Such samples typically include species that are difficult to culture and thus lack reference genomes.
-The challenge in metagenomics is to assemble this mix of genomes into separate genomes.
+The challenge in metagenomics is to assemble this mix of diverse genomes into its constituent genomes.

 ## Metagenomics
 A metagenome is a collection of genomic sequences from various (micro) organisms coexisting in a given space.
 They are snapshots that tell us about the taxonomic, metabolic or functional composition of the communities that we study.

 Analysing multiple genomes rather than individual genomes introduces additional complexity:
-- Taxonomic assignment: How can we separate the sequences to the different putative organisms or taxonomic units
+- Taxonomic assignment: How can we separate the sequences to the different putative organisms or taxonomic units?
-- Community Composition: How can we quantify the relative abundances of the taxonomic units present
+- Community Composition: How can we quantify the relative abundances of the taxonomic units present?

 A typical metagenomic workflow is designed to answer two questions:
 1. What species are present in the sample and what are their relative abundances?